Seversky P-35: Philippine Army Air Corps

 The remainder were sent to the Far East Air Force in the Philippines beginning in February 1941.
 Eventually all pilots of the three pursuit squadrons on Luzon transitioned to the P-35A from the P-26.
 About 10 of these were lost in accidents.
 The P-35s were used primarily as gunnery trainers by all three squadrons because of a critical shortage of .50-caliber ammunition in the Far East Air Force, placing a strain on the engines of all the aircraft since no replacement engines were available.
 In October 1941, the P-35s were earmarked for transfer to the Philippine Army Air Corps after sufficient Curtiss P-40 Warhawks were received by the FEAF.

 In November 1941, after the 3rd and 17th PS received new P-40E aircraft, most of their P-35As were passed to two newly arrived squadrons attached to the group, the 21st and 34th PS, with the latter receiving most.
 The 21st PS received its P-40Es on the eve of war and transferred its few P-35s to the 34th Pursuit Squadron, which then had nearly a full squadron.
 It then fought with them in the futile defense of the islands in December 1941, initially at Del Carmen Airfield.
 They were hopelessly outclassed by the Japanese fighters.
 Lack of armor and self-sealing fuel tanks made the aircraft extremely vulnerable (12 P-35As were destroyed and six damaged by a Japanese strafing attack on Del Carmen Airfield on 10 December) and by 12 December 1941, only eight P-35As were still in flying condition.
 However, also on 10 December 1941, a P-35A of the 34th Pursuit Squadron piloted by 1st Lt.
 Samuel H. Marrett is credited with the sinking of Japanese minesweeper W-10 during the Japanese invasion of Vigan in northern Luzon.
 Marrett made multiple strafing runs against W-10, until the ship blew up.
 The explosion was so powerful it tore a wing off of Marrett's P-35, causing him to crash into the sea.

 In late December 1941, most of the remaining strength of the Army Air Force in the Philippines was evacuated to airfields on the Bataan Peninsula.
-On 2 January 1942, five surviving P-35As attempted to fly from Pilar Field to Bataan Airfield, but two hit by anti-aircraft fire, with one crashing and the second returning to Pilar where it was wrecked on landing.
+On 2 January 1942, five surviving P-35As attempted to fly from Pilar Field to Bataan Airfield, but two were hit by anti-aircraft fire, with one crashing and the second returning to Pilar where it was wrecked on landing.
 On 11 January, the two remaining P-35s evacuated to Del Monte Airfield on Mindanao, carrying several unit personnel in their baggage compartments.
 On 4 April, they returned briefly to Bataan to evacuate other personnel, and one was lost crash-landing on Cebu on 10 April.
 The sole surviving P-35 was turned over to Capt.
 Ramon Zosa of the PAAC on 30 April, and flew its last sortie out of Del Monte Airfield, accompanying a P-40 on a strafing attack of Japanese landings at Macajalar Bay on 3 May 1942.